naykel76/nbw_site/resources/views/support/laravel/eloquent-mutators-and-casting.md

 ## Defining an Accessor

-An accessor transforms an Eloquent attribute value when it is accessed.
+* An accessor transforms an Eloquent attribute value when it is accessed.

-Existing attributes can be transformed by defining a method in the model class that matches the attribute name in pascal case.
-For example, if you have an attribute `first_name` then the method name should be `firstName()`.
+* To define an accessor, add a protected method to your model for the attribute you want to access.
+* The method name should match the camelCase version of the model attribute or database column.

 ```php +torchlight-php
 protected function firstName(): Attribute